aws/eks-distro/docs/README.md

 🟧 Test locally, including both the content and the navigation structure.

-The docs are just Markdown files and in order to see the rendered preview locally (before PRing the repo), do:
+The docs are just Markdown files, and in order to see the rendered preview locally (before PRing the repo), do:

 ```
  $ mkdocs serve